camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/06-integrate/03-bootstrapping.html.md

 ## Creating a Client

-The form SDK uses an instance of the `CamSDK.Client` to communicate with the process engine (over the REST API):
+The Forms SDK uses an instance of the `CamSDK.Client` to communicate with the process engine (over the REST API):

 ```javascript
 var camClient = new CamSDK.Client({